 Vivaan, almost 3 when we visited Switzerland last year, belongs to a class of his own.
-I really mean that, he’s so naughty, active, and out there that his teachers would prefer him to be in a class of his own.
-Underneath all the cheekiness, he’s the most considerate 3 year old I’ve ever come across and if you can forgo the breaking things part and screaming and jumping, he has a heart of gold.
-However, we are always looking for a baby-sitter for him, since the last few didn’t work out – I have no idea why – so in case you would like to give it a try, call us.
+I really mean that.
+He’s so naughty, active, and out there that his teachers would prefer him to be in a class of his own.
+Underneath all the cheekiness, he’s the most considerate 3-year old I’ve ever come across, and if you can forgo the breaking things part, screaming and jumping, he has a heart of gold.
+However, we are always looking for a babysitter for him, since the last few didn’t work out – I have no idea why – so in case you would like to give it a try, call us.
 Oh!
-Some of my friends call him The Tasmanian Devil, lovingly of course, I might add.
+Some of my friends call him The Tasmanian Devil, lovingly, of course, I might add.

-Coming back to our three week long vacation in Switzerland, it proved to be quite the experience for both the kids who got to enjoy various activities over the period.
+Coming back to our three-week-long vacation in Switzerland, which proved to be quite the experience for both the kids who got to enjoy various activities over this period.

-It’s often amazing how little it takes to occupy the mind of a child and how much satisfaction and enjoyment they are able to derive from the most basic of activities.
-Here are 10 that they, and we in turn, enjoyed while exploring this beautiful country;
+It’s often surprising how little it takes to occupy the mind of a child and how much satisfaction and enjoyment they can derive from the most basic of activities.
+Here are 10 that they, and we, in turn, enjoyed while exploring Switzerland;

 Counting Cows – Train journeys, similar to flights, can be a little hard on kids, especially the active ones.
-Being confined to a relatively smaller area for a long period of time makes them restless.
-The trick is to keep their mind diverted with something to do so they don’t have the time to be naughty.
+Being confined to a relatively smaller area for an extended period makes them restless.
+The trick is to keep their mind diverted with something to do, so they don’t have the time to be naughty.
 We got Vivaan, who was otherwise jumping on the seats, to count cows.
-Not only was the scenery en-route from Vevey to Bern spectacular, but it came dotted with the occasion herd of cows, or taos as my son called them.
+Not only was the scenery en-route from Vevey to Bern spectacular, but it came dotted with the occasional herd of cows or taos as my son called them.
 He spent a good few minutes mooing and looking at “so many taos”.

 Bunk-Bed Living – I’m not sure why kids have a fascination with bunk-beds.
 I did too when I was small, and now I see the same enthusiasm in my children.
-Imagine their surprise when we walked into our little mobile home – which wasn’t mobile – in Lauterbrunnen and they saw that their room had bunk-beds.
-While I and my wife tried to adjust to the compact size of the living arrangements, my kids were busy deciding who would sleep where and testing the bed going and down the ladder.
-Little joys right?
+Imagine their surprise when we walked into our little mobile home – which wasn’t mobile – in Lauterbrunnen, and they saw that their room had bunk-beds.
+While my wife and I tried to adjust to the compact size of the living arrangements, my kids were busy deciding who would sleep where and testing the bed going up and down the ladder.
+Little joys, right?

 Sledging at the Top of Europe – We were so lucky to reach Jungfraujoch on a beautiful sunny summer day.
 It was “warmer” outside in the sun than inside where it was impossible to take a photo without having someone walk into it.

 Outside though, you could take in the views while drinking hot chocolate or as we did, go sledging.
-There were options for adults to go zip-lining as well, but the kids seemed to have enjoyed going down the hill, again and again and again, with a never ending enthusiasm.
+There were options for adults to go zip-lining as well, but the kids seemed to have enjoyed going down the hill, again and again, and again, with never-ending enthusiasm.
 A wonderful family day spent at a beautiful location.